ianfnelson/blog.iannelson.uk/content/posts/2005-01-18-framework-for-persisting-net-classes-into-sql-server-image-fields-with-locking-ability.md

 **Updated 30 October 2005:**

-I&#8217;ve reworked this code for .NET 2.0, and removed the dependency on the Microsoft Data Access Application Block.
+I’ve reworked this code for .NET 2.0, and removed the dependency on the Microsoft Data Access Application Block.
 Also, the NUnit tests have been replaced with VS2005 unit tests.

   * [**Download .NET 2.0 version**][4] (86 Kb)
   * [**Download .NET 1.1 version**][5] (116 Kb)